Finite Strain Homogenization Using a Reduced Basis and Efficient Sampling: Introduction

 The FE\textsuperscript{2} method \cite{feyel99} is theoretically capable of performing realistic two-scale simulations with arbitrary accuracy.
 Therefore, it serves as a reference method in the context of first-order homogenization based on the assumption of separated length scales.
-In The FE\textsuperscript{2}, the evaluations of the unknown macroscopic constitutive law are approximated by microscopic FE simulations.
+In the FE\textsuperscript{2}, the evaluations of the unknown macroscopic constitutive law are approximated by microscopic FE simulations.
 However, this comes along with computational costs that quickly exceed the capabilities of common workstations, both at present and in the foreseeable future.
 Roughly speaking, the computational effort required on the microscale multiplies with that of the macroscale, hence the method's name.
 It is thus worthwhile to develop order reduction methods for the microscopic problem.

 A common approach within the field of computational homogenization (and well beyond) is to extract essential information from provided in silico data.
-To this end, schemes based on the Proper Orthogonal Decomposition (POD) compute correlations within snapshot data.
-Such methods include the R3M~\citep{yvonnet2007} and can be further enhanced by the use of, e.g., the EIM, as in~\cite{radermacher2016}.
-Numerical comparisons of various schemes were conducted in \cite{Radermacher2013} and \cite{Soldner2017}.
+To this end, schemes based on the Proper Orthogonal Decomposition (POD) compute correlations within snapshot data, \citep{sirovich1987}.
+Such methods include the R3M~\cite{yvonnet2007} and can be further enhanced by the use of, e.g., the EIM, as in~\cite{radermacher2016}.
+Numerical comparisons of various schemes were conducted in \cite{Radermacher2013,Soldner2017}.
 To the best of the authors' knowledge, all published POD-based methods addressing the finite strain hyperelastic problem choose to reduce the number of degrees of freedom (DOF) of the displacement field.
 This results in sometimes significant speed-ups.
 Another important feature is that they allow for reconstruction of the microscopic displacement fields.
+The application of the snapshot POD to \emph{gradients} of the primal variables has been studied---e.g., for infinitesimal strain hyperelasticity \cite{Fritzen2018} and fluid mechanics~\cite{akkari2019}---but does not appear to have been investigated for finite strain hyperelasticity yet.

 Still, the solution of the reduced equations remains a complex task.
 It requires evaluations of material laws and numerical integration over the microstructure.
-Promising progress is made in the field of efficient integration schemes, see for instance~\cite{An2009} and~\cite{hernandez2017}.
+Promising progress has been made in the field of efficient integration schemes, see for instance~\cite{An2009,hernandez2017}.
 A main reason for the speed-up of these methods is the reduced number of function evaluations.